 Fear is Not Required For Action

 An important point about fear to add is to know that it is not required for action.
-Most assume that they must be stressed or afraid because it is a signal to let them know that they should do something about the non-immediate subject of their fear.
+Most assume that they must be stressed (which is rooted in fear) because it is a signal to let them know that they should do something about the non-immediate subject of their fear.
 This adds to the structure of the false identity as this is not at all true.
 The thoughts “I am stressed” or “I need stress to be productive” are just additions to the false identity structure.

 You can know with your mind and heart that you must take an action without being afraid about the possible outcomes.
 In fact, it gives you a better opportunity to succeed because the transcendence of fear by shifting from a fearful false identity to your true identity of pure awareness naturally brings a clarity of mind and enhancement of energy that result in maximized precision of action.